 A 1930 Langford and Moreau design in Green Lake with massive elevated greens and deep bunkers, ranked among America's best affordable public courses.

-Lawsonia Links in Green Lake, Wisconsin, predates Sand Valley by nearly nine decades.
-William Langford and Theodore Moreau designed the course in 1930, and the features that made it remarkable then continue to define the experience today: massive elevated greens, deep bunkers with high, squared-off faces, and a routing that uses the gently rolling terrain of central Wisconsin to create natural elevation changes on nearly every approach shot.
+Lawsonia Links in Green Lake, Wisconsin, is a William Langford and Theodore Moreau design from 1930, and it predates Sand Valley by nearly nine decades.
+What made it remarkable then continues to define it now: massive elevated greens, deep bunkers with high, squared-off faces, and a routing that uses gently rolling central Wisconsin terrain to create natural elevation on nearly every approach.

-The green complexes are the story.
-Langford and Moreau were known for building greens that sat above the surrounding terrain, requiring approach shots to carry to an elevated target and hold a surface that falls away on multiple sides.
+The greens are the story.
+Langford and Moreau were known for building putting surfaces that sit above the surrounding terrain, requiring approaches to carry to an elevated target and hold a green that falls away on multiple sides.
 A shot that comes up short runs back down the slope.
-A shot that drifts left or right finds a bunker with a steep face that makes the recovery shot a genuine challenge.
-The greens are large enough to be findable from the fairway but contoured enough to create significant putting difficulty once the ball is on the surface.
+A shot that drifts left or right finds a bunker with a steep face that makes the recovery a real challenge.
+The greens are large enough to be findable from the fairway but contoured enough to create significant putting difficulty once you're on the surface.
 This is architecture from an era when green design was the primary defence against scoring, and Lawsonia's greens remain among the most distinctive in the Midwest.

-Golfweek ranks Lawsonia at number 24 on their Best Courses You Can Play list and number 4 in Wisconsin.
-Golf Digest places it at number 58 among Greatest Public courses.
+Golfweek ranks Lawsonia 24th on its Best Courses You Can Play list and 4th in Wisconsin.
+Golf Digest places it 58th among Greatest Public courses.
 Those rankings put Lawsonia in the company of courses that charge three to five times more for a round.
-The green fee of $70 to $140, varying by season, is among the lowest for any course with national ranking recognition.
+At $70 to $140 depending on season, it's among the lowest green fees for any course with national ranking recognition.

-The location in Green Lake is roughly 90 minutes southeast of Sand Valley, which positions Lawsonia as either a standalone destination or a stop on the way to or from the resort.
-Golfers flying into Madison and driving north to Sand Valley pass within easy reach of Green Lake, and adding a round at Lawsonia to a Sand Valley itinerary costs little in time and less in money.
-The combination of a 1930 golden-age design at public pricing and a modern links-style resort at full rates provides the kind of contrast that makes a multi-day trip through central Wisconsin more than a single-destination visit.
+Green Lake sits roughly 90 minutes southeast of Sand Valley, which makes Lawsonia either a standalone destination or a stop on the way to or from the resort.
+Flying into Madison and driving north to Sand Valley puts you within easy reach of Green Lake, and adding a Lawsonia round to a Sand Valley itinerary costs little time and less money.
+The combination of a 1930 golden-age design at public pricing and a modern links-style resort at full rates is exactly the contrast that makes a multi-day trip through central Wisconsin more than a single-destination visit.
+Pair Lawsonia with Sand Valley itself, Mammoth Dunes, Sedge Valley, The Lido, The Sandbox, or The Commons for a complete swing.

 David McLay Kidd's 2018 design features some of the widest fairways in American golf, sculpted around a massive sand ridge with enormous greens.